bfausten/spurious-valleys/README.md

 # Spurious Valleys in Neural Loss Landscapes
 This repo serves as a collection of the code used for plots in my bachelor's thesis about the presence and absence of spurious valleys in the loss landscape of neural networks.
-The thesis is based on the paper *Spurious Valleys in One-hidden-layer Neural Network Optimization Landscapes* by Venturi et al. (2019) [[paper](https://arxiv.org/abs/1902.01396)].
+The thesis is based on the paper *Spurious Valleys in One-hidden-layer Neural Network Optimization Landscapes* by Venturi et al. (2019) [[paper](https://jmlr.org/papers/v20/18-674.html)].
 The code is written in Python and uses PyTorch.

 ## Requirements
-The code was tested with Python 3.11.12 and PyTorch 2.7.0.
+The code was tested with Python 3.11.12.
 Other required packages are listed in `requirements.txt`.
 You can install them using pip or conda:
 ```bash
 pip install -r requirements.txt
 ```